glasnt/blog/_posts/2021-09-20-replacing-runserver-in-production.md

 #### Passing on parameters

-While the standard interface for these webservers is to just call them by name (e.g. `uwsgi`) they often can be refined by extra parameters, for example a port number or the number of worker processes. django-webserver just passes those along to the process, without having to
+While the standard interface for these webservers is to just call them by name (e.g. `uwsgi`) they often can be refined by extra parameters, for example a port number or the number of worker processes. django-webserver just passes those along to the process, without having to know about how any of that stuff works.
+This means that the package will continue to work no matter the underlying webserver configuration changes (in theory)!

 #### Working out your WSGI app